 - Identify bone diseases

 There is no standard timetable for when your child's mouth should be X-rayed.
 The need varies with the child's development and dental health.
-If your child has had many cavities and fillings or has a high risk of tooth decay, your dentist might suggest X-rays every six months.
-This may continue until the problem is under control.
-Whether X-rays are needed also depends on how well the child brushes and flosses, and the child's diet.
+If your child has had many cavities and fillings or has a high risk of tooth decay, the American Academy of Pediatric Dentistry recommends X-rays every six months.
+This can help to detect cavities developing between teeth.
+Whether X-rays are needed also depends on how well your child brushes and flosses, and your child's diet.

 Other children may not need X-rays taken as often.
 If X-rays aren't taken when they are needed, problems can become worse.